rabbitrepo/moobarn-erp/README.md

 Low, the client is willing to spend less than 3,000 THB a month.

 # Time
-- 6 months starting in Oct 2023
+- 5 months starting in Sep 2023
-- Progress: 80%

 # Output